aiproteomics/aiproteomics/README.md

 Implementations of existing models from the literature are intended to be modifiable/extendable.
 For example, so that tests may be carried out with different peptide input lengths etc.

+## Using aiprotoeomics

+In order to use the package as an end-user begin with the entry point demo.ipynb

 ## Installation

 To install aiproteomics from GitHub repository, do: